djeada/Frontend-Notes/notes/08_protocols.md

 Main features of FTP include:

-- **Separate Connections** – FTP typically establishes one connection for control commands and another for actual data transfer, enhancing efficiency during large file exchanges.
+- **Separate connections** are used in FTP, with one for control commands and another for data transfer, improving efficiency during large file exchanges.
-- **Authentication** – Access generally requires a username and password, though some servers allow **anonymous FTP** to download publicly available files.
+- **Authentication** typically requires a username and password, although some servers permit **anonymous FTP** for downloading publicly accessible files.
-- **Active Mode**: The server initiates the data connection to the client.
+- In **active mode**, the server initiates the data connection to the client.
-- **Passive Mode**: The client initiates the data connection, making it more firewall-friendly.
+- In **passive mode**, the client initiates the data connection, which is more suitable for navigating firewalls.

 Security-wise, **plain FTP traffic is unencrypted** and can be intercepted.
 Hence, more secure variants like FTPS (FTP over SSL/TLS) and SFTP (FTP over SSH) are recommended when data privacy is a concern.